livegnik/2way-poc-design/01-protocol/03-serialization-and-envelopes.md

 ## 2. Responsibilities

-This specification is responsible for:
+This specification defines:

-* Defining envelope types and their required fields.
+* Envelope types and their required fields.
-* Defining operation identifiers and operation record shapes for Parent, Attribute, Edge, Rating.
+* Operation identifiers and operation record shapes for Parent, Attribute, Edge, Rating.
-* Defining serialization constraints for interoperability, including field naming conventions.
+* Serialization constraints for interoperability, including field naming conventions.
-* Defining the signed portion of envelopes that carry signatures.
+* The signed portion of envelopes that carry signatures.
-* Defining structural validation and rejection conditions for malformed envelopes.
+* Structural validation and rejection conditions for malformed envelopes.

-This specification is not responsible for:
+This specification does not define:

 * Mapping `type_key` to `type_id`, or validating schema semantics.
 * Evaluating authorization and ACL rules.